localagi/localAGI/README.md

 Any?
 Contact me (curently on AGiXT-Discord)

+## Things to consider
+- `conda` is commercial.
+The license prohibits any commercial use.
+We try to omit it on our builds, but it's your responsibility.
+- NVidia images have a license.
+Make sure you read them.
+- streamlit app collects heavy analytics even when running locally.
+This includes events for every page load, form submission including metadata on queries (like length), browser and client information including host ips.
+These are all transmitted to a 3rd party analytics group, Segment.com.

 <!--
 **localagi/localAGI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.